 ARENA has since then also announced over \$22.1 million of R&D funding towards hydrogen projects that support the export of hydrogen.
-The Queensland University of technology was awarded \$3.35 million for a hydrogen process project aimed at developing a scalable and systematic process to evaluate the viability of decentralised and regional-scale renewable energy hybrid systems to generate hydrogen from sustainable resources.
+Victorian universities1 were awarded a total of \$5.36 million for hydrogen R&D projects.

 State based programs